MysterionRise/MysterionRise/README.md

 ### Hi there 👋 I'm Principal Search Engineer

-* Highly qualified Search Engineer with 8+ years of experience in creating, supporting, troubleshooting, enhancing several search solutions based on Solr/Lucene/Elastic stacks in different areas like e-commerce, patents, publishing, finance.
-Deep understanding of the following frameworks internals.
-Ability to write and create custom Collectors/Scorers/Filters/Analyzers/Tokenizers/Queries
+Principal Search Engineer with 10+ years of experience in designing, supporting, and optimising search solutions across diverse industries such as e-commerce, patents, publishing, and finance.
+Proficient in Solr/Lucene/Elastic stacks and experienced in customizing Collectors, Scorers, Filters, Analyzers, Tokenizers, and Queries.

-* Able to tune relevancy either by implementing different cutting edge similarities or by optimizing existing model with proved success in this area

-* Deeply fascinated by DataScience and ML, combining classical information retrieval with advanced NLP/NLU techniques
+Expertise in AWS Opensearch and proven success in data access management and performance optimization for Elastic-based platforms.
+Adept at tuning relevancy through cutting-edge similarities or by refining existing models.

+Skilled Python developer with an extensive background in the Python ecosystem.
+Passionate about exploring the intersection of Data Science, ML, NLP, and NLU techniques.

-* Passionate opensource community supporter (Maven, OpenJDK, Play Framework, Apache Solr, Indigo, Parso etc)
+Active Open Source community contributor (Maven, OpenJDK, Play Framework, Apache Solr, Indigo, Parso, etc).

-- 🥽 Collaborating with scientific lab on creating VR based experiment
-- 🧑🏽 Researching approaches of converting Natural Language Intents to structured queries like SQL
-- ⚙️ Preparing online available demo of different NER and NLP tools such as OpenNLP, CoreNLP, Spacy, Flair, etc
-- 🔭 Working on implementing similarity for molecules in Elasticsearch
+🤖 Actively experimenting with ChatGPT API, plugins, and other OpenAI services 🔍 AWS Opensearch expert, with a focus on data access management and performance 📸 Completed projects on image similarity and diving into generative AI and ML 🥽 Collaborating with a scientific lab to develop a VR-based experiment 🔧 Researching natural language intent conversion to structured queries (e.g., SQL) 🌐 Preparing an online demo showcasing various NER and NLP tools (OpenNLP, CoreNLP, Spacy, Flair, etc) 🧪 Implementing molecule similarity in Elasticsearch
-- 🤓 Interested in ways of converting chemical names (IUPAC) to structured format like SMILES and back
-- 🔬 Researching different ways to fingerprint users based on browser available data
-- 🧪 Testing different ways to invoke Native code from Java (JNI, JNA, JNR, Panama)
+🧪 Exploring conversion of chemical names (IUPAC) to structured formats (SMILES) and vice versa 🔬 Investigating browser fingerprinting techniques based on available data 🌉 Testing methods to invoke native code from Java (JNI, JNA, JNR, Panama) 🤝 Open to collaborating on information retrieval projects – feel free to reach out anytime!
-- 👯 Looking to collaborate on any Information Retrieval related projects, just message me anytime about it

 <br>
 <p align="center"><img align="center" src="https://github-readme-stats.vercel.app/api?username=MysterionRise&theme=dark&show_icons=true&count_private=true&include_all_commits=true" /></a></p>